Neural circuit: Connections between neurons

 While in synapses in the developing brain synaptic depression has been particularly widely observed it has been speculated that it changes to facilitation in adult brains.

-Circuitry
+Development

+Neural connections are built and maintained primarily by glia.
+Astrocytes, a type of glial cell, have been implicated for their influence on synaptogenesis.
+The presence of astrocytes, in rat retinal ganglion cell (RGC) cultures, increased synaptic growth, suggesting that it plays role in the process.
+Through signals between synapses and astrocytes, the number of synapses are regulated as neuronal circuits as they develop.
+Additionally, they release proteins to maintain homeostatic plasticity for the entire circuit and the synapse itself.

+Early life adversity (ELA) during critical periods of development can influence circuitry.
+People exposed to several adverse life events undergo changes in connectivity that shape fear perception and cognition.
+In opposition to those with a lack of ELA, amygdala volume is lower which is associated with possible issues in emotional control.
+Also, stress in youth can irreversibly modify previously existing connection between the hippocampus, medial prefrontal cortex (mPFC), and orbitofrontal cortex (OFC).
+The interactions between these brain regions are critical to proper cognitive function.
+ELA poses a risk to normal working memory, learning memory, and other executive functions by reconstructing circuitry.

+Types of circuits

 An example of a neural circuit is the trisynaptic circuit in the hippocampus.
 Another is the Papez circuit linking the hypothalamus to the limbic lobe.
 There are several neural circuits in the cortico-basal ganglia-thalamo-cortical loop.
 These circuits carry information between the cortex, basal ganglia, thalamus, and back to the cortex.
 The largest structure within the basal ganglia, the striatum, is seen as having its own internal microcircuitry.

 Neural circuits in the spinal cord called central pattern generators are responsible for controlling motor instructions involved in rhythmic behaviours.
 Rhythmic behaviours include walking, urination, and ejaculation.
 The central pattern generators are made up of different groups of spinal interneurons.

 There are four principal types of neural circuits that are responsible for a broad scope of neural functions.
 These circuits are a diverging circuit, a converging circuit, a reverberating circuit, and a parallel after-discharge circuit.
+Circuits can also be classified as forms of feedforward excitation, feedforward inhibition, lateral inhibition, and mutual inhibition.
+Diverging and converging circuits are a type of feedforward excitation.
+Feedforward excitation refers to the method of travel taken by neuronal signals.
+It involves a downstream transfer of information.